jc21/docker-registry-ui/README.md

     restart: on-failure
 ```

+If you are like most people and want your docker registry and your docker ui to co-exist on the same domain on the same port, please
+refer to the Nginx configuration used by the [docker-registry-ui-proxy image](https://github.com/jc21/docker-registry-ui-proxy/blob/master/conf.d/proxy.conf)
+as an example.
+Note that there are some tweaks in there that you will need to be able to push successfully.

 ## Environment Variables

 - **`REGISTRY_HOST`** - *Required:* The registry hostname and optional port to connect to for API calls